-Source based on reference Amounts numbers/letters of the balance Amounts sheet under the regulatory scope of Tion 2 coultable in standards and against and consolidation Tier 2 capital: instruments and provisions 40 Directly issued qualifying Tier 2 instruments plus related stock surplus T - 41 Directly issued qualifying rief 2 instruments subject to phase-out from Tier 2 Tier 2 instruments (and CET1 and AT1 instruments not included in rows 5 or 30) issued by subsidiaries 42 and held by third parties (amount allowed in group Tier 2) 43 Of which: instruments issued by subsidiaries subject to phase-out 44 Provisions 29.324 45 Tier 2 capital before regulatory adjustments 29,324 Tier 2 capital: regulatory adjustments 46 Investments in own Tier 2 instruments - Investments in capital, financial and insurance entities that are outside the scope of regulatory consolidation, where the bank does not own more than 10% of the issued common share capital of the 47 entity (amount above 10% threshold) - Significant investments in the capital, financial and insurance entities that are outside the scope of 48 regulatory consolidation (net of eligible short positions) - 49 CBUAE specific regulatory adjustments - 50 Total regulatory adjustments to Tier 2 capital - 51 Tier 2 capital (T2) 29,324 52 Total regulatory capital (TC = T1 + T2) 583,204 53 Total risk-weighted assets 2,419,390 Capital ratios and buffers 54 Common Equity Tier 1 (as a percentage of risk-weighted assets) 22.89% 55 Tier 1 (as a percentage of risk-weighted assets) 22.89% 56 Total capital (as a percentage of risk-weighted assets) 24.11% Institution specific buffer requirement (capital conservation buffer plus countercyclical buffer requirements plus higher loss absorbency requirement, expressed as a percentage of risk-weighted 57 assets) - 58 Of which: capital conservation buffer requirement - 59 Of which: bank-specific countercyclical buffer requirement - 60 Of which: higher loss absorbency requirement (e.g. DSIB) - Common Equity Tier 1 (as a percentage of risk-weighted assets) available after meeting the bank's 61 minimum capital requirement.
-22.89% The CBUAE Minimum Capital Requirement 62 Common Equity Tier 1 minimum ratio 7.00% 63 Tier 1 minimum ratio 8.50% 64 Total capital minimum ratio 10.50% Amounts below the thresholds for deduction (before risk weighting) l 66 Significant investments in common stock of financial entities - 68 Deferred tax assets arising from temporary differences (net of related tax liability) 68 Deferred tax assets arising from temporary differences (net of related tax liability) Applicable caps on the inclusion of provisions in Tier 2 - 68 Deferred tax assets arising from temporary differences (net of related tax liability) Applicable caps on the inclusion of provisions in Tier 2 Provisions eligible for inclusion in Tier 2 in respect of exposures subject to standardised approach (prior - 68 Deferred tax assets arising from temporary differences (net of related tax liability) Applicable caps on the inclusion of provisions in Tier 2 Provisions eligible for inclusion in Tier 2 in respect of exposures subject to standardised approach (prio to application of cap) - r - 68 Deferred tax assets arising from temporary differences (net of related tax liability) Applicable caps on the inclusion of provisions in Tier 2 Provisions eligible for inclusion in Tier 2 in respect of exposures subject to standardised approach (prior - 68 Deferred tax assets arising from temporary differences (net of related tax liability) Applicable caps on the inclusion of provisions in Tier 2 Provisions eligible for inclusion in Tier 2 in respect of exposures subject to standardised approach (prio to application of cap) - r - 68 Deferred tax assets arising from temporary differences (net of related tax liability) Applicable caps on the inclusion of provisions in Tier 2 Provisions eligible for inclusion in Tier 2 in respect of exposures subject to standardised approach (prio to application of cap) - r - 68 Deferred tax assets arising from temporary differences (net of related tax liability) Applicable caps on the inclusion of provisions in Tier 2 Provisions eligible for inclusion in Tier 2 in respect of exposures subject to standardised approach (prio to application of cap) 70 Cap on inclusion of provisions in Tier 2 under standardised approach r 68 Deferred tax assets arising from temporary differences (net of related tax liability) Applicable caps on the inclusion of provisions in Tier 2 Provisions eligible for inclusion in Tier 2 in respect of exposures subject to standardised approach (prio to application of cap) Cap on inclusion of provisions in Tier 2 under standardised approach Capital instruments subject to phase-out arrangements (only applicable between 1 Jan 2018 and 1 J r 68 Deferred tax assets arising from temporary differences (net of related tax liability) Applicable caps on the inclusion of provisions in Tier 2 Provisions eligible for inclusion in Tier 2 in respect of exposures subject to standardised approach (prio to application of cap) Cap on inclusion of provisions in Tier 2 under standardised approach Capital instruments subject to phase-out arrangements (only applicable between 1 Jan 2018 and 1 J. Current cap on CET1 instruments subject to phase-out arrangements 29,324 an 2022) 68 Deferred tax assets arising from temporary differences (net of related tax liability) Applicable caps on the inclusion of provisions in Tier 2 Provisions eligible for inclusion in Tier 2 in respect of exposures subject to standardised approach (prio to application of cap) 70 Cap on inclusion of provisions in Tier 2 under standardised approach Capital instruments subject to phase-out arrangements (only applicable between 1 Jan 2018 and 1 J. Current cap on CET1 instruments subject to phase-out arrangements 74 Amount excluded from CET1 due to cap (excess over cap after redemptions and maturities) an 2022) 68 Deferred tax assets arising from temporary differences (net of related tax liability) Applicable caps on the inclusion of provisions in Tier 2 Provisions eligible for inclusion in Tier 2 in respect of exposures subject to standardised approach (prio to application of cap) Cap on inclusion of provisions in Tier 2 under standardised approach Capital instruments subject to phase-out arrangements (only applicable between 1 Jan 2018 and 1 J. Current cap on CET1 instruments subject to phase-out arrangements Amount excluded from CET1 due to cap (excess over cap after redemptions and maturities) Current cap on AT1 instruments subject to phase-out arrangements an 2022) 68 Deferred tax assets arising from temporary differences (net of related tax liability) Applicable caps on the inclusion of provisions in Tier 2 Provisions eligible for inclusion in Tier 2 in respect of exposures subject to standardised approach (prio to application of cap) 70 Cap on inclusion of provisions in Tier 2 under standardised approach Capital instruments subject to phase-out arrangements (only applicable between 1 Jan 2018 and 1 J. Current cap on CET1 instruments subject to phase-out arrangements 74 Amount excluded from CET1 due to cap (excess over cap after redemptions and maturities) an 2022)
+Amounts Source based on reference numbers/letters of the balance sheet under the regulatory scope of consolidation 40 Tier 2 capital: instruments and provisions I Directly issued qualifying Tier 2 instruments plus related stock surplus - 41 Directly issued capital instruments subject to phase-out from Tier 2 Tier 2 instruments (and CET1 and AT1 instruments not included in rows 5 or 30) issued by subsidiaries - 42 and held by third parties (amount allowed in group Tier 2) Of which: instruments issued by subsidiaries subject to phase-out - Provisions 26,571 Tier 2 capital before regulatory adjustments 26,571 45 Tier 2 capital: regulatory adjustments 20,371 16 Investments in own Tier 2 instruments 40 Investments in capital, financial and insurance entities that are outside the scope of regulatory - consolidation, where the bank does not own more than 10% of the issued common share capital of the 47 entity (amount above 10% threshold) 47 Significant investments in the capital, financial and insurance entities that are outside the scope of - 40 1 regulatory consolidation (net of eligible short positions) CBUAE specific regulatory adjustments - Total regulatory adjustments to Tier 2 capital - Tier 2 capital (T2) 26,571 Total regulatory capital (TC = T1 + T2) 663,085 Total risk-weighted assets 2,252,377 33 Capital ratios and buffers 2,232,377 E 4 Common Equity Tier 1 (as a percentage of risk-weighted assets) 28.26% Tier 1 (as a percentage of risk-weighted assets) 28.26% Total capital (as a percentage of risk-weighted assets) 29.44% 50 Institution specific buffer requirement (capital conservation buffer plus countercyclical buffer 29.44% requirements plus higher loss absorbency requirement, expressed as a percentage of risk-weighted E 7 assets) 58 , , , , , , , , , , , , , , , , , , , - 59 - - Of which: higher loss absorbency requirement (e.g. DSIB) - 00 Common Equity Tier 1 (as a percentage of risk-weighted assets) available after meeting the bank's - 61 minimum capital requirement.
+28.26% 61 The CBUAE Minimum Capital Requirement 28.20% 62 Common Equity Tier 1 minimum ratio 7.00% Tier 1 minimum ratio 8.50% Total capital minimum ratio 10.50% 04 Amounts below the thresholds for deduction (before risk weighting) 10.50% Amounts below the thresholds for deduction (before risk weighting) I 66 Significant investments in common stock of financial entities - 00 Diginicant investments in common stock or initialicial entities - 60 Deferred tax assets arising from temporary differences (net of related tax liability) 08 Applicable caps on the inclusion of provisions in Tier 2 - Provisions eligible for inclusion in Tier 2 in respect of exposures subject to standardised approach (prior I I 60 to application of cap) Cap on inclusion of provisions in Tier 2 under standardised approach 26,571 /0 Leap on merasion of provisions in their 2 under standardised approach 20,5/1 Capital instruments subject to phase-out arrangements (only applicable between 1 Jan 2018 and 1 Jan 2022) I 72 Current cap on CET1 instruments subject to phase-out arrangements Amount excluded from CET1 due to cap (excess over cap after redemptions and maturities) - Current cap on AT1 instruments subject to phase-out arrangements - Amount excluded from AT1 due to cap (excess after redemptions and maturities) Current cap on T2 instruments subject to phase-out arrangements - /8 Amount excluded from T2 due to cap (excess after redemptions and maturities) -